ScottLogic/search-data-exports-backend/aws-infrastructure/terraform-s3-backend-setup.md

 4. Leave default selections in Set permissions and finish creating the bucket.
 5. Open the bucket and select Properties, and add relevant required tags.
 6. Select the Permissions tab, and then the Bucket Policy sub-tab.
 7. Copy the following bucket policy in the provided text area.
+Replace the SDE-Terraform-User-ARN placeholder with the ARN obtained from the user setup.
 ```JSON
 {
     "Version": "2012-10-17",